 Other Cost Factors

-When you pay for a dental crown, you are paying for the overall treatment and not simply the material cost of the crown itself.
-In order to create the materials that are used in the crown, fabricate the crown, and have it placed requires the work of lab techs, dental staff, and our dentist.
+When you pay for a cap, you are paying for the overall treatment and not simply the material cost of the crown itself.
+In order to create the materials that are used to fabricate the crown, and have it placed requires the work of lab techs, staff, and a dentist.
+A dental implant crown often has very expensive components that add to the fee.

 There’s also the time and labor needed to prepare your tooth.
-For a dental crown to fit properly, the outer layer of your tooth will need to be removed.
-This treatment may require costs associated with anesthesia, sedation, and staff-related costs.
+For your restoration to fit properly, the outer layer of your tooth will need to be removed.
+This treatment may require costs associated with anesthesia, sedation, and staff related costs.
 You will be fitted with temporary crowns while you wait.

 Making the Most Out of Your Crowns

-Once your dental crown is placed, you can save money by getting the most mileage out of your new restoration.
-Just like teeth, crowns can become chipped or prematurely worn.
+Once your dentistry is placed, you can save money by getting the most mileage from your new restoration.
+Just like teeth, dentistry can become chipped or prematurely worn.
+While expensive, the overall cost to crowns goes down the longer it lasts.
 To ensure that your crown lasts over 10 years, follow these simple steps.

 Maintain Good Oral Hygiene Habits